frederic-perez/AmE-dictionary/data/idioms.md

 __(someone/something) gets the job done__
 __(something) as a service__
 __(something) speaks for itself__
-__(something) won’t get (someone) anywhere__ Something, typically a certain behavior, will not help someone progress or succeed in any way.
+__(something) won’t get (someone) anywhere__ :two: Something, typically a certain behavior, will not help someone progress or succeed in any way.
 __(still) going strong__ Continuing to be healthy, successful, or function properly. _Smartphones are designed to become obsolete, but my old flip phone from 2004 is still going strong._
 __(stuck) in a rut__ :four: Seemingly trapped or stuck in a mundane, non-changing pattern of life, work, or personal behavior. _I had so many ambitions when I first graduated from college, but now I feel like I’m in a rut._
 __(T)sup?__ _interrog_ /ˈ(t)səp/ What’s up?; What is happening?; What have you been doing? _Hi!
 Tsup?_